individual-brain-charting/public_protocols/stanford_battery/README.md

  have as many logfiles with the same name as tasks you run per session.
 As a result, you will have duplicate names and no way of knowing which file corresponds to this task.

- After setting up the file with the path to your downloads folder, you can run logfile_parser.py with the following command:
+ After setting up the file with the path to your downloads folder, you can go to the paradigm_descriptors folder and run logfile_parser.py with the following command:

      $ python logfile_parser.py -t [sub_type] -n [sub_number] -s [ses_number]